Killing Zoe: Production

 Killing Zoe was director Roger Avary's feature directorial debut.
 When scouting filming locations for Reservoir Dogs, the crew found a bank.
 Producer Lawrence Bender phoned a writer he knew, Avary, and asked if he had any screenplays that took place in a bank.
 Avary quickly wrote the script for Killing Zoe in a week or two.
 Avary stated he wanted to make "an art-house film for both the coffeehouse crowd and the exploitation crowd."

 Set in Paris, the film was shot almost entirely in Los Angeles, California.
 Only the opening and end credits roll and some small car driving clips were filmed in France.
 In a DVD interview, Avary explains how he wanted to make a film about how nihilistic he felt his generation was and said that watching Stoltz in the film, was like seeing his evil twin come into creation.
 He wrote the script specifically for Stoltz.
 Avary stated that, as a first time director, it was a dream to work with actors as talented as Jean-Hugues Anglade, Eric Stoltz and Julie Delpy.
 Killing Zoe is notable as the first feature film to use the new Otto Nemenz Swing & Tilt lenses, which were used during the heroin sequences for perspective distortion instead of their original purpose of perspective correction.

 Reception

 The first market screening of Killing Zoe took place at the Raindance Film Market in October 1993.
 The film premiered in North America at the Sundance Film Festival in 1994.
 The film won the Grand Prize award at the 5th Yubari International Fantastic Film Festival held in February 1994.
 Jury members that year included Roger Vadim, Dario Argento, and Dennis Hopper.
 The film went on to win the 1994 Cannes Prix Très Spécial.

-Rotten Tomatoes gives the film a score of 36%, with an average rating of 5.30 out of 10, based on 28 reviews.
+Rotten Tomatoes gives the film a score of 34% based on 29 reviews.
 The website's "Critics Consensus" for the film reads, "Senselessly violent and mean-spirited, Killing Zoe fails to deliver a much needed cleverness to back up its hyper-stylized flourishes."
+Metacritic, which uses a weighted average, assigned the a score of 49 out of 100, based on 22 critics, indicating "mixed or average" reviews.